August–October Itinerary

 Day 5: Coa Museum & Archaeological Park / Casa do Rio

 Today offers an encounter with the layered history and culture of the Coa Valley, which contains one of the world's most important ancient rock art sites.
-Depart by van for a guided tour of the Coa Museum and Archaeological Park, where we learn from archaeology experts about the extensive paleolithic drawings near Vila Nova de Foz Coa, discovered in the late 1980s and designated a UNESCO World Heritage Site in 1998.
-The Coa Valley Archaeological Park contains thousands of engraved drawings of horses, bovines and other animals, and human and abstract figures, dated from 22,000 to 10,000 B.C.
-After lunch at the stylish museum cafe, we board our vans to meet up with Coa Archeological Park guides to venture to Penascosa, one of the largest collections of rock art that we can experience up close.
-Penascosa is a tiny sampler of the most remarkable open-air ensemble of Paleolithic art on the Iberian Peninsula.
-As dusk falls, return to Casa do Rio where another starlit dinner on the terrace awaits.
+Depart by van to visit the Coa Valley Archaeological Park, where we learn from archaeology experts about the extensive Paleolithic drawings near Vila Nova de Foz Coa, discovered in the late 1980s and designated a UNESCO World Heritage Site in 1998.
+The park contains some 5,000 engraved drawings of horses, bovines and other animals, and human and abstract figures, dated from 22,000 to 10,000 B.C. and documenting continuous human occupation from the end of the Paleolithic Age.
+The entire region was slated to be inundated by a dam under construction at the time of discovery, but after intense public pressure, the project was halted to preserve the extraordinary discovery.
+We’ll see one of the rock art sites up close, a tiny sampler of the most remarkable open-air ensemble of Paleolithic art on the Iberian Peninsula.
+After, we’ll head to the Coa Museum for a guided tour and lunch at the stylish museum café.
+As dusk nears, return to Casa do Rio where another starlit dinner on the terrace awaits.

-Day 7: Ferradosa / Paddle to Tua—Casal de Loivos
+Day 7: Boat to Ferradosa / Paddle to Tua—Casal de Loivos

 Board a boat to cruise downriver to Ferradosa.
 Along the way, we pass some of the most magnificent local quintas, including Graham’s Quinta do Vesuvio, built in 1565, and Taylor’s Quinta de Vargellas, established in 1820.
 Launching from a small beach, we paddle about 3 to 4 hours through the striking Valera Gorge, a narrow granite canyon carved over millennia by the Douro.
 Our destination is the village of Tua, where we enjoy lunch at a traditional riverside restaurant.
 Then, a spectacular winding drive takes us up and over a hill to Casa de Casal de Loivos, an 18th-century manor house set high above the heart of the Douro Valley wine-producing region.
 The BBC gave it the accolade of one of the six best hotel views in the world, and we avidly concur as we survey the vista from the terrace.
 The Douro appears as a narrow blue ribbon far below, wending its way between steep, vine-covered slopes and rows of rolling mountains marked with the red tile roofs of centuries-old farmhouses.
 Before a grand al fresco dinner (weather permitting), we’ll have a guided tour of this historic house.